-If enabled Zorp will strictly check the foreign port: in active mode the server must be connected on port 20, while in any other situation the foreign port must be above 1023.
+If enabled the foreign port is strictly checked: in active mode the server must be connected on port 20, while in any other situation the foreign port must be above 1023.

 target_port_range (string, rw:r)

 Default: "21"

 The port where the client can connect through a non-transparent FtpProxy.